Credit:

 If your first thought was “something antibacterial,” you’d be surprised.
 Antibacterial cleaners only fight bacteria, but mold and mildew are actually fungus.

 The secret in fighting mold and mildew is to make your bathroom inhospitable to their growth in the first place.
-Mold and mildew need a damp environment, like your bathroom after a steamy shower.
+Mold and mildew need a damp environment, which your bathroom provides after a steamy shower.

 Make sure the room is well-ventilated and that humidity can dissipate quickly.
 Consider getting a fan or a dehumidifier if you’re still having trouble keeping the area dry.